kzil88/Quant/README.md

 Init_Fundholdings.py ------ update the fundholdings of stocks on Market.
 Init_Index.py ------ update the stock index on Market.
 Init_Index2.py ------ update the stock index on Market(version2).
+Init_Limit.py ------ update the limit stock on Market.